Restaurant with Duende: Bringing The Tapas Tradition Back To Hanover

 “We aspire for the food at Duende to be as authentic as possible,” says Juan, whose favorite dish on the menu is

-salmorejo, a trad
+salmorejo, a traditional

 Community Gathering Place

 Inside the restaurant, a great deal of work has been done to ensure Duende is a comfortable place to be.
 The entire kitchen and most furniture have been replaced.
 Walls have been painted white and splashed with Spanish decor: scarves, framed photos of Spanish artists.
-Wine barrels have become bar tables, and all ceramics on display are for sale and sourced from Spain.
-In the back corner is a chair and guitar, where soon there will be live music and flamenco dancing.
-Out front, the patio has been decorated with potted flowers, new

 signage, and new seating.